ydataai/ydata-fabric-sdk/docs/integrations/databricks/integration_with_sdk.md

 ## Basic Usage - data integration
-This section provides step-by-step instructions on connecting to YData Fabric and performing essential data operations using the YData SDK within Databricks notebooks.
+This section provides step-by-step instructions on connecting to YData Fabric and performing essential data operations using the Fabric SDK within Databricks notebooks.
 This includes establishing a secure connection to YData Fabric and accessing datasets.

 ### Connecting to YData Fabric